 In simple terms Bitcoin’s decentralized network allows users to transact directly, peer to peer, without a middleman to manage the exchange of funds.
-This makes it a very affordable way of transacting as against the legacy banking network.
+This makes it a very affordable way of transacting against the legacy banking network.

 Bitcoin increases system efficiency and enables the provision of financial services at a drastically lower cost, giving users more power and freedom making it safer, simpler and more robust.

-The Bitcoin network is also a system where data is owned users and not by a company or government putting a lot of control in the hands of the users and taking it away from companies.
+The Bitcoin network is also a system where data is owned by users and not by a company or government putting a lot of control in the hands of the users and taking it away from companies.
 This is important as more and more cases of data misuse are getting highlighted on a regular basis.

 We will focus on which countries accept Bitcoins as a legal mode of transaction in this blog post.

 A cryptocurrency is just one of the ways of transacting in a marketplace.
 The acceptance of such a system is dependent on many factors including Internet access and society recognition of digital payment modes against the physical currency.

 Many countries have shown willingness to accept the innovative technology that Bitcoin brings with it.
 There is no standard way of ranking the acceptance of cryptocurrencies, we only highlight the nations (in random order) that allow its use in regular financial transactions and where people have started using it regularly.

 The leading countries that have had a pro-Bitcoin structure are:

 A few countries like Belarus have taken the lead in identifying Blockchain technology as a driving force for future innovations and have enacted a law enabling set-up of cryptocurrency-hubs.
 According to an official press statement,